 That’s the Tao for you.
 Humanity’s a bitch, and balance with nature is dead.
 However, that doesn’t take the Tao out of the human species.
 As a human murders a bird for sport, it’s the same life force flowing through each of them, and when the bird falls to the ground as a corpse that life force does not die with it.
 That’s the way of shit, and that’s what’s so real about Mushishi.
 It takes that whole concept and makes the whole unexplainability of the Tao explainable through the beings known as mushi.
 That’s exactly it; Mushishi makes the unexplainable explainable.
 Ain’t that just the coolest shit?
 That's what makes Mushishi the pinnacle of Japanese animation and manga.

-Our journey with Ginko, which started 9 years ago, draws to an end with an adaptation of Drops of Bells (Suzu no Shizuku), the last arc of the acclaimed Mushishi manga by Yuki Urushibara.
+Our journey with Ginko, which started in 1999, draws to an end with an adaptation of Suzu no Shizuku (Drops of Bells), the last arc of the acclaimed Mushishi manga by Yuki Urushibara.

-In the first half of the story, a girl leaves her family behind when she's summoned to be the next lord of a mountain.
+In the first half of Suzu no Shizuku, a girl leaves her family behind when she's summoned to be the next lord of a mountain.
 Thriving lands, called “Rivers of Light”, require the presence of a lord to maintain the balance of life around that area.
 Choosing a human as a lord is an unusual move, however.
 Such a task is usually delegated to animals since they live with fewer emotional attachments.

-the introspective themes that were explored in previous arcs are summarized, most notably interconnectedness, the indifference of nature, and letting go.
+of the introspective themes that were explored in previous arcs are summarized here, most notably interconnectedness, the indifference of nature, and the necessity of letting go.
 All life—plants, animals, and humans—are dependent on each other, and influenced by the ripples of cause and effect.
-Nature, which is personified in Drops of Bells as the mountain lord, acts as the unbiased mediator.
+Nature, which is personified in Suzu no Shizuku as the mountain lord, acts as the unbiased mediator.
 The overarching lesson is that we should appreciate what we have, and not cling when the time comes for us to move on.

 The second half concludes this story without quite concluding the series.
 The ending leaves some of the questions that were raised in the previous arcs unanswered, but it ties up enough to provide a mostly satisfying conclusion.

 The art and animation have remained remarkably consistent over the years.
-The backgrounds in Drops of Bells are just as gorgeous as they've been since the first season aired in 2005.
+The backgrounds in Suzu no Shizuku are just as gorgeous as they've been since the first season aired in 2005.
 The character and special effects animation are fluid and precise.
 The soundtrack features the subdued and ambient melodies that have become hallmarks of the series.